Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 As I mentioned earlier, there is no GUI.
 You do most actions from the terminal.
 One of the things you can do is install [packages](https://tcbsd.beckhoff.com/TCBSD/13/stable/packages/All/), with a package manager.
 Package managers are a useful feature in UNIX-like operating systems.
 Although Windows is now also joining the party with [`winget`](https://winget.run/).

 ### Installing TwinCAT HMI server
-*Note: There is also a [video by Coding Bytes](https://beckhoff-au.teachable.com/courses/coding-bytes-twincat-3/lectures/37473242) which describes this step.*
+*Note: See also a [video by Coding Bytes](https://beckhoff-au.teachable.com/courses/coding-bytes-twincat-3/lectures/37473242) which describes this step.*

 A package which you likely need is the HMI server.
 I don't exactly know what it is called, but I know that there is a search feature.
 If you type in `pkg search hmi`, you see two results.